 Due to the Covid-19 pandemic, we are currently unable to offer birth re-registrations.
 We are operating a waiting list for customers who wish to use this service.
 If you would like us to add you to this waiting list please email your name & contact telephone number to email@example.com

-You may request that your child's birth be re-registered if the natural parents are now married or you want to add the natural father's details.
+You can ask to have your child's birth re-registered, if you're the natural parents and have now married, or you want to add the natural father's details.